 Unfortunately, you won’t be able to see your score after you complete the test.
 You will, however, be able to see which of four quartiles you landed in.
 Your quartile indicates how well you performed relative to your peers.
 All Casper scores are divided into four equal parts—25% of applicants score in the first quartile, which is the lowest quartile, 25% score in the second, 25% in the third, and 25% in the fourth, which is the highest quartile.

 If you find out you scored in the third quartile, it means that while 25% of test takers were rated higher than you, you still rated higher than 50% of your peers.

 Your Casper score is automatically submitted to the medical schools you’re applying to, similar to the way you don’t see your letters of recommendation before they are sent.

 Your Casper score is made available to the programs on your distribution list two to three weeks after you take the test.
-You will be able to see your quartile score one month after taking the test—after your score has already been submitted to the schools you’re applying to.
+You will be able to see your quartile score approximately one month after taking the test—after your score has already been submitted to the schools you’re applying to.

 Your Casper score is only valid for one application cycle.
 If your medical school application is unsuccessful and you need to reapply the following year, you will need to take the Casper test again.

 Still have questions about the Casper format or other aspects of the test?
 We answer 19 Casper Test FAQs in another Casper guide.

 Casper is designed to provide admissions committees with an evaluation of the kind of person you are beyond your hard skills, grades, and other credentials.
 Very few aspects of the medical school application inform admissions committees about your soft skills and bedside manner.
 Someone who looks excellent on paper may be completely ineffectual when it comes to dealing with patients in a professional and ethical way—and that’s where Casper comes in.